rahulkataria35/Kafka-Python-Docker/README.md

 # Next
 you find a .sh file in the root directory, in which i'll write a command

-> docker-compose -f docker-compose.yml up --remove-orphans --build -d so just go to Terminal  and run this sh file using the below command
+> docker-compose -f docker-compose.yml up --remove-orphans --build -d

+so just go to Terminal  and run this sh file using the below command

 > sudo sh local_env_up.sh

 The configuration will create a cluster with 2 containers whose image name is :
 - kafka_server
 - zookeeper

-To stop/kill these container, you can simply write a command
+To stop/kill these container, you can simply write a command.

 > sudo sh local_env_down.sh

 - Now we can check that our both container is running or not with the help of this command

 > sudo docker ps

 - if they are running then copy the container_id of kafka_server, then execute the following command to enter a container

 > sudo docker exec -it <container_id> /bin/sh

 then

 > cd ./opt
 > cd kafka

 # now we create Topics, with the following command

 > ./bin/kafka-topics.sh --create --zookeeper zookeeper:2181 --replication-factor 1 --partitions 1 --topic my-topic-rk

 This command creates a topic named "test-topic-rk" with a replication factor of 1 and a single partition.

 Let's check that, our topic is created or  not, with this command

 > ./bin/kafka-topics.sh --list --zookeeper zookeeper:2181

 Great....
 now exit from the container, using command

 > exit

 # Let's start our Producer and Consumer

 > cd python

 > python3 producer.py

 now open another terminal and run

 > python3 consumer.py

 we can see producer produce the messages and on consumer terminal window, we can see that it consumes the messages

 That's it!
 You have now installed and configured Kafka on your local machine.
 You can explore more advanced Kafka configurations and features based on your specific use case.